DongqiFu/NoteToday/README.md

 # NoteToday

-Taking notes for some newly learned concepts.
+Taking notes for some newly learned concepts, aperiodically update.